sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_ColorRangeToMask.txt

 --- COLOR PICKING ---

-Background:		Allows you to show the result of the Channel without the Adjustment applied.
+ShowBackground:		Allows you to show the result of the Channel without the Adjustment applied.
 				This is useful for color picking.

-Stencil:		Will overlay the mask over the background

 Wipe:			A viewport wipe between picked Colors and Background

 Reverse Wipe:	Invert the Screenwipe

+Preview: 		Multiple options for the way the selection is previewed.
+For a solid Mask set the dropdown to
+				"Grayscale" (same result as turning off "Show background").
+The default Option "Stencil" will screen the mask over the background.
+"BlackMatte" + "WhiteMatte" are conistent with Photoshops Preview Modes, overlaying Black or white over unselected areas.

 --- GLOBAL ---